-- The initial stress in the bumpers is prescribed by use of the keyword INITIAL_FOAM_REFERENCE_GEOMETRY. - The muscle substitute springs are prestressed by an offset in the load curves. - The torsional beams of the thoracic and lumbar spine are automatically prestressed after a positioning simulation.
+- The initial stress in the bumpers is prescribed by use of the keyword INITIAL_FOAM_REFERENCE_GEOMETRY. - The muscle substitute springs are prestressed by an offset in the load curves.
+The Parameter for Prestress of cable springs: &psfront and &psrear. - The torsional beams of the thoracic and lumbar spine are automatically prestressed after a positioning simulation.
 This is done by the use of relative rotation of the coordinate systems, which are referenced in the joint stiffness cards